 Engineering Mathematics 2

-This module will provide a foundation in engineering mathematics for application to the solution of engineering problems and provides a basis in advanced engineering mathematics in mechanical and electrical engineering.
+This module will provide you with a further course in engineering mathematics and its application to the solution of engineering problems.

 Materials and Processes

-The aim of this module is to gain a thorough understanding of the properties and applications of a range of structural engineering materials and their associated manufacturing processes.
+This module provide a thorough understanding of the properties and applications of a range of structural engineering materials and their associated manufacturing processes.

 Applied Mechanics 2